 Eye-catching and effective whole body advertising is a common feature of today's tram fleet and an important revenue earner

 Tram services in Hong Kong are regulated by provisions of the Government's Tramways Ordinance.
 From 1974 Hong Kong Tramways had been operated by Wharf (Holdings) Ltd but in April 2009 Hong Kong Tramways agreed a 50/50 partnership between Wharf Transport Investments Limited (a subsidiary of The Wharf (Holdings) Limited) and Veolia Transport China Limited.
-Veolia Transport China, a 50-50 joint venture between Veolia Transport and RAPT Development (both major public transport operators based in France), exercised an option to purchase the remaining 50% in March 2010 to become sole owner of Hong Kong Tramways.
-In 2011 Veolia Transport merged with Transdev which has a presence as a transport operator in 27 countries worldwide.
+Veolia Transport China, a 50-50 joint venture between Veolia Transport and RAPT Development (both major public transport operators based in France), exercised an option to purchase the remaining 50% in March 2010 to become sole owner of Hong Kong Tramways and is now wholly owned by RAPT Dev Transdev Asia which has a presence as a transport operator in 27 countries worldwide.

 The line extends for 13km from Kennedy Town at the western end to Shau Kei Wan on the north east coast with a 3km single-track“loop” running through the Happy Valley district of Causeway Bay.
 There are seven routes (detailed below) some of which overlap and trams operate from 6am until midnight although operating hours of individual routes varies.
 In November 2010 a new route was introduced between Shau Kei Wan terminus to Kennedy Town terminus making it possible to travel the full length of the line without changing trams.
 Trams on this route operate at about 30 minute intervals from 7am to 7pm with a journey time of about 90 minutes.
 Otherwise travelling the full length of the line is only possible by changing trams, with Western Market being a convenient interchange.